 But this is a minor concern about a book that is sure to interest and inspire Rose’s many admirers, as well as readers who access her writing for the first time.
 Wild Dog Dreaming proposes an attitude toward life and death that is challenging and invigorating: through coupling love and extinction humans may be able to make a difference ― a unique answer to the sixth great extinction event and one of the most important problems of our time.

 2. From a brochure 1080 & Dogs Don’t Mix, published by the Fox Free Taskforce, Tasmanian Department of Primary Industry, Water and Environment, which I picked up in the waiting room of my local veterinarian.

-3. See Leah Burns et al on the subject of dingoes on Fraser Island, including the recommendation that an ecocentric ethic should be applied.
-That is, human as well as nonhuman animals need to be managed: Georgette Leah Burns and Peter Howard, “When Wildlife Tourism Goes Wrong: A Case Study Of Stakeholder and Management Issues Regarding Dingoes on Fraser Island, Australia.”
+3. See Leah Burns et al on the subject of dingoes on Fraser Island, including the recommendation that an ecocentric ethic hould be applied: it is human, as well as nonhuman animals, that need to be managed: Georgette Leah Burns and Peter Howard, “When Wildlife Tourism Goes Wrong: A Case Study Of Stakeholder and Management Issues Regarding Dingoes on Fraser Island, Australia.”
 Tourism Management 24.6 (2003): 699-712 ; Georgette Leah Burns, Jim Macbeth and Susan Moore, “Should Dingoes Die?
 Principles for Engaging Ecocentric Ethics in Wildlife Tourism Management.”
 Journal of Ecotourism 10.3 (2011): 179-196.